Britain in good shape to advance to ATP Cup quarterfinals - WHIZ News

 John Millman will come into the team for the second time, with Nick Kyrgios returning from a back injury to take on Greek star Stefanos Tsitsipas.

-In the opening match Tuesday in Brisbane, Canada beat Germany 2-1 and will likely advance to the quarterfinals as one of the two best second-place finishers in group play.
+In the opening match Tuesday in Brisbane, Canada beat Germany 2-1 and will hope to advance to the quarterfinals as one of the two best second-place finishers in group play.
+The Canadians lost to Spain in the Davis Cup final in Madrid seven weeks ago.

 Jan-Lennard Struff beat Felix Auger-Aliassime 6-1, 6-4 to give Germany the early lead.
 Auger-Aliassime and Shapovalov clinched it for Canada with a 6-3, 7-6 (4) win over Kevin Krawietz and Andreas Mies.